rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-19-per-reading-list.md

 - 5?/5: Amazing.
 Will reread.
 - 5/5: Have reread and expect to do so indefinitely.
 A companion.

+Additionally, I rank each unread entity with 1 to 5 stars, depending on how interested I am in reading it.

 [Back to top](#top)

 ---